BaobabHealthTrust/TB-ART/README.markdown

 Getting Started:

-In order to get your database setup, look at this file, make changes to the constants at the top if necessary,then run it!
+In order to get your database setup, run this script:

 script/initial_database_setup.sh